Cost to Restring a Piano: An Actionable Guide

 • Additional repair required

-• String replacement for the whole piano or just a section: normally bass strings wear out faster than treble strings.
+• String replacement for the whole piano or just a section: normally, bass strings wear out faster than treble strings.

 • Type of strings: generic vs. custom-made